 Rotting

-Flame also engages metaphorically with metabolic
+Flame I & II also engage metaphorically with metabolic

 and entropic change associated with landscape, photosynthesis